Doug Ford Sr.: Background

-Ford was born in 1933 in Toronto, the son of Celia (McNicol 1900-1973) and Ernest Ford (1889-1933), a Home Child, both immigrants from England.
+Ford was born in 1933 in Toronto, the son of Celia (McNicol 1900–1973) and Ernest Ford (1889–1933), a Home Child, both immigrants from England.
 He grew up in the Danforth area of East York, Ontario.
-The youngest of nine children (brother Henry Edsel died at age 6 in 1935 and sister died under age of 1 in 1923), he was raised by a single mother following his father's death in 1933.
+The youngest of nine children (brother Henry Edsel died at age 6 in 1935 and a sister died under age of 1 in 1923), he was raised by a single mother following his father's death in 1933.
 Ford was a businessman who, along with Ted Herriott, co-founded Deco Labels & Tags Limited of Rexdale, Ontario in 1962.

 Ford and his wife, Diane, had four children: Kathy, Randy, Doug and Rob.
 Several of Ford's descendants went on to have careers in politics.
 Rob Ford served as Mayor of Toronto from 2010 to 2014, and also represented Ward 2 (Etobicoke North) on Toronto City Council from 2000 to 2010 and again from 2014 until his death in 2016.
 The older Doug represented Ward 2 on Toronto Council from 2010 to 2014 (while Rob was serving as Mayor), then later sought the mayoral chair himself in 2014 (finishing second to John Tory), and then was elected leader of the Progressive Conservative Party of Ontario in 2018.
 Subsequently, Doug led the Conservatives to a majority government in the 2018 Ontario general election.
 Ford's grandson, Michael Ford, was elected to the Ward 2 council seat following Rob Ford's death.